jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 Where the bulk of styling will come from.
 Where and how global token values should be used. 'primary', 'accent' etc.

 ### Component tokens
 More fine-grain controlling over how components should look can be made up of global and contextual tokens.
+Change component visuals without touching any CSS.

 ## Token naming and accessibility
 Using font-weight numbering pattern.
 Trying to set rules to look out for in terms of matching what combinations would be accessible.